 THE THOREAU TRAIL: A WALK TO WACHUSETT

 In 1842 Henry David Thoreau travelled from Concord to the summit of Mount Wachusett in Princeton, a journey which he recorded in the essay, A Walk to Wachusett.
-Working with communities and partners throughout the region, the Freedom’s Way National Heritage Area is working to create a recreational trail as an interpretive walking experience in the spirit of Thoreau’s essay.
-The Thoreau Trail project launched in 2017 as a Thoreau Bicentennial legacy project with support from the National Park Service.
+Working with communities and partners throughout the region, the Freedom’s Way National Heritage Area is exploring the possibility of creating a permanent recreational trail as an interpretive walking experience in the spirit of Thoreau’s essay.

 THE THOREAU TRAIL & FREEDOM'S WAY NATIONAL HERITAGE AREA

 In 2015 the FWNHA management plan was approved by the Secretary of the Interior.
 As part of that process three themes were identified.
 The first, A Mosaic of Subtle Beauty, refers to the natural landscape, which contains 25% conserved open space, an unusually high concentration for a region so close to a greater metropolitan area.
 The creation of the Thoreau Trail will strengthen the identity of the heritage area as a region and given Thoreau’s prominence in American culture, serve as a defining feature for residents and visitors alike.